Murder of Daniel Brophy: Investigation

-Trial and conviction of Crampton-Brophy
+Trial and conviction

 Nancy Crampton-Brophy was indicted for her husband's murder and was put on trial in April 2022 before the Multnomah County Circuit Court.
 Crampton-Brophy was the author of several self-published novels including The Wrong Husband and an online essay titled "How to Murder Your Husband", which increased public and media interest in her husband's murder.

 At trial, the prosecution assembled a case built on circumstantial evidence that they said indicated Crampton-Brophy was the murderer.
 They argued that her false account of her whereabouts on the morning of the murder indicated her account was untrustworthy.
 For motive, prosecutors alleged that Crampton-Brophy was in financial distress and killed her husband for several life insurance policies totaling around $1.4 million as well as sole ownership of the $300,000 house.
 Forensic evidence indicated that Daniel Brophy had been shot by two bullets from a Glock pistol.
 The prosecution entered evidence that Ms. Crampton-Brophy had purchased a receiver blank kit of parts from the Internet.
 She conceded that she had bought a slide and a barrel for a Glock pistol via eBay.
 She contended that the purchase had been made with her husband's support, that she had given the gun to her husband to protect himself while looking for mushrooms, and that the gun components were for research on a new novel involving a woman who carefully acquired gun parts.

 Nancy Crampton-Brophy was convicted of second degree murder on May 25, 2022.
-She received a sentence of life imprisonment on June 14, 2022.
+She received a sentence of 25 to life on June 14, 2022.

 Media depictions

 In 2023, Lifetime filmed an adaptation of the murder of Daniel Brophy called How to Murder Your Husband: The Nancy Brophy Story.
 The film stars Cybill Shepherd as Nancy Brophy and Steve Guttenberg as Daniel Brophy.

 In January 2023, the case was covered by the A&E series Taking the Stand.

 In May 2024, Wondery started a 6-episode podcast called Happily Never After: Dan and Nancy.

-In Novmember 2025, the Oxygen series "Killer Grannies" began with the episode "Granny's Fatal Fantasy," which recounts Daniel Brophy's murder by his wife.
+In November 2025, the Oxygen series "Killer Grannies" began with the episode "Granny's Fatal Fantasy," which recounts Daniel Brophy's murder by his wife.